tmswfrk/bicycle-water-cooler/content/travel/France/Monaco_Nice/index.md

 First of all, this post is part of a greater series of posts that I've written about that documents my trip to the area in the summer of 2022.
 If you're looking for more on that trip and where else I went, definitely [check out the post]({{< ref "/travel/France/Nice_2022/index.md" >}})!

 ## What is a Corniche Road, Anyway?
-So according to [frenchmoments.eu](https://frenchmoments.eu/corniche-roads-of-the-french-riviera/), a "Corniche Road" literally means "Cliff Road".
-There are three of them, each progressively further up the cliffside, between [Monaco](https://goo.gl/maps/1aQhpeUrEbgM4HgT7) and [Menton](https://goo.gl/maps/18KzYERaatsXbRBU9).
-They follow ancient Roman routes through the region, and a lot of it was later built by [Napoleon Bonaparte](https://en.wikipedia.org/wiki/Napoleon)!
+So according to {{< link text="frenchmoments.eu" url="https://frenchmoments.eu/corniche-roads-of-the-french-riviera/" >}}, a "Corniche Road" literally means "Cliff Road".
+There are three of them, each progressively further up the cliffside, between {{< link text="Monaco" url="https://goo.gl/maps/1aQhpeUrEbgM4HgT7" >}} and {{< link text="Menton" url="https://goo.gl/maps/18KzYERaatsXbRBU9" >}}.
+They follow ancient Roman routes through the region, and a lot of it was later built by {{< link text="Napoleon Bonaparte" url="https://en.wikipedia.org/wiki/Napoleon" >}}!

 Somehow, they each have very different and unique views out over the Mediterranean Sea, despite generally following a similar path and direction.
 It's not always easy to connect over from one to the other, as the terrain through this region is, well, _mountainous_.